“We make a living by what we get. We make a life by what we give.” (Winston Churchill)

 Fortunately, being kinder than is necessary rarely involves the sort of mortal risk Miep took in hiding the Frank family.
 Sometimes it’s just—literally—going that extra mile.

 In my student days, while doing a semester at the University of London, several of us decided to go to Paris for a long weekend via the Hovercraft from Ramsgate to Calais.
 Taking the train to Ramsgate was easy, but we had no idea where the docks were once we debarked.
-This was in the days before GPS and Smartphones.
+This was in the days before satnav, before the Internet and Mapquest.
 You got around mainly by asking the locals “Which way?”

 The woman we asked for directions in Ramsgate could have reeled off a list of street names and left/right turns, as most people do.
 But she didn’t.
 Instead, she offered to walk us to the ferry landing, despite the fact that she was on her way home after a day of work, despite the fact that the docks were in the opposite direction of where she was heading.
 “It’s only a mile or so,” she said cheerfully, and off we went.
 I have never forgotten her.